pankajpreet/SDEChallenge/README.md

 ## Coding Solution
 1. Interface name MovingAverage
-2. Implementation MovingAverageImpl
+2. Implementation  MovingAverageArrayListImpl and MovingAverageLinkedListImpl
 3. Additional details about Implementation are as below:
    ````
    a) Current Implementation is not Thread safe
-   d) Problem with current implementation that underlying array keeps growing.
-We can use LinkedList based
+   d) Problem with ArrayList implementation that underlying array keeps growing.
+For LinkedList based
-      implementation and remove the first Element when we have more elements than sample size.
-Removal can be done in add()
+      implementation we remove the first Element when we have more elements than sample size.
+But With LinkedList implementation
-      method. if requirement is to get only sampling data that is used to calculate Moving Average.
-      Currently I have used Array based implementation to provide fast access by index.
+      it takes more time to access the elements form o(1) for ArrayList to O(n) for linkedList.
    e) Test class is also added with few test cases.
-Test class name: MovingAverageImplTest
    f) While returning moving average, I have used a scale of 2.
 So all results will be up to 2 decimal places.
 Rounding mode is HALF_EVEN.
    g) Another Improvement is to add boundary value checks for get() method used to fetch elements by index